end-of-game/cloudunit/cu-clair/README.md

 If Clair is not running: `docker-compose start Clair`

-# Automatic analyser and HTML report
+# 4. Analyser and HTML report

 Analyse automatically CloudUnit containers vulnerabilities using `analyze_CU.sh`.

     ./analyze_CU.sh

-Reports dir: `~/cloudunit/cu-clair/report/html`
+Reports dir: `~/cloudunit/cu-clair/CU_reports/html`

+# Using CoreOS Clair

 ## CLI to use clairctl manually